CHLSS

 Background Checks

 As you work on your application, anyone pursuing foster care or adoption will also need to complete the appropriate background checks.
-Possessing a criminal record does not automatically disqualify someone from adopting from foster care.
+Possessing a criminal record does not automatically disqualify someone from adopting from foster care, the statute around this is complex.
 Please contact us if you have questions about your particular circumstances.

 Home Study

-Note, we are currently experiencing a 1-2 month wait to be assigned to an adoption worker to begin the home study.
+Note, we are currently experiencing a 1-2 month wait to be assigned to a worker to begin the home study.

 Foster Care Licensing